indyjam/unesco-sites/README.md

 # UNESCO REST API

+This is a naive implementation of an API to query UNESCO sites.
+The main goals are:

+- Read the data from the given CSV file using csv-parse
+- Store the data into the database and create appropriate models
+- Ccreate the API endpoints:
+  - Get the list of the UNESCO sites grouped by danger
+  - Get the short_description related to a given name
+  - Get all the UNESCO sites for a specific date_inscribed range
+  - Write an API endpoint to get the UNESCO sites by country using Geoapify
+  - (NEW) Write an API endpoint to get the UNESCO sites around a given set of coordinates using Geoapify
+  - (NEW) Write an API endpoint to get the UNESCO sites by pertinence using a search index
+  - Finally, create a health check endpoint

 ## Control variables

 Rename `template.env` file into`.env` and replace the entries with your settings(MongDB and GeApify credentials mainly).